Advanced Patch

 Info: There is a timeout for approvals to flag them as breached after the defined time is elapsed.
 You will be notified by email for pending and breached approvals.

-If you discover problems with patch installations or incompatibilities with your business apllications after a system or application update, you can suspend or exclude vulnerabilities from deployment at any time, regardless of the distribution step in which a rollout is taking place.
+If you encounter issues with patch installations or incompatibilities with your business applications after a system or application update, you can suspend or exclude vulnerabilities from deployment at any time, regardless of the distribution step in which the rollout is currently running.

 Select the vulnerabilities you want to exclude from the rollout and click on Suspend.